earlye/dimensional-analysis/README.md

 dividing (or better, just storing 7 directly into `a`.)
 In other words, there is theoretically no run-time cost to using this library.

-So what is necessary to make this work?
+So what is necessary to make this work in Typescript?

 Basically, you need to be able to use lists of signed integers as generic/template parameters, and to perform signed arithmetic on those